-\textbf{Training with Execution-based Feedback.} We pinpoint approaches that train an LLM, leveraging execution data, to improve model performance.
+\textbf{Training with feedback.} We pinpoint approaches that train an LLM, leveraging execution data, to improve model performance.
 LEarning to VERify \cite{Ni-LEVER-icml-2023} (\texttt{LEVER}) is an approach where verifiers are trained to check whether the generated code is correct or not based on three sources of information: the natural language input, the program itself, and its execution results.
 CYCLE~\cite{ding2024cycle} trains code LLMs to self-refine using natural language specifications, generated code, and execution feedback, while avoiding repeated errors via a Past Generation Mask.
-Similarly, \citet{jiang2025ledextrainingllmsbetter} proposed \texttt{LeDex}, a training framework to improve the self-debugging capability of LLMs using a chain of explanations on the wrong code followed by code refinement.
+Similarly, \cite{jiang2025ledextrainingllmsbetter} proposed \texttt{LEDEX}, a training framework to improve the self-debugging capability of LLMs using a chain of explanations on the wrong code followed by code refinement.

-\textbf{Automated Test Generation.} Unit Tests (UT) are a way to assess the correctness of code and give execution-based feedback to code generation models.
+\textbf{Automated Test Generation.} Unit Tests (UT) are one of the fundamental pieces to assess the correctness of code and give execution-based feedback to code generation models.
 UTGEN \cite{prasad2025learninggenerateunittests} is a data creation and training recipe that bootstraps training data for UT generation and works by perturbing code to simulate errors, generating failing tests and augmenting it with CoT rationales.

-Along with UTGEN, authors presented UTDEBUG, an improved multi-turn debugging method that improves the output accuracy of generated UTs by scaling test-time compute via self-consistency.

-AceCoder \cite{zeng2025acecoderacingcoderrl} leverages automated large-scale test-case synthesis to enhance code model training.
-They propose a pipeline that generates extensive \textit{(question, test-cases)} pairs from existing code data.
-In the UT generation process, a LLM is asked to generate \(20\) test cases from a refined code problem description (instruction), then another stronger LLM is used as a proxy to validate the quality of the generated UTs.
-With the aid of test cases, they create preference pairs based on pass rates over sampled programs to train reward models with Bradley-Terry loss.